microsoft/qlib/docs/component/data.rst

 .. autoclass:: qlib.data.dataset.handler.DataHandlerLP
     :members: __init__, fetch, get_cols

 If users want to load features and labels by config, users can define a new handler and call the static method `parse_config_to_fields` of ``qlib.contrib.data.handler.Alpha158``.

-Also, users can pass ``qlib.contrib.data.processor.ConfigSectionProcessor`` that provides some preprocess method for features defined by config into the new handler.
+Also, users can pass ``qlib.contrib.data.processor.ConfigSectionProcessor`` that provides some preprocess methods for features defined by config into the new handler.

 Processor